-- The Tri-Valley area is a discrete geographic area within Mono County with three distinct community areas-Benton, Hammil, and Chalfant. - Although there are no overlapping district boundaries, there are overlapping service boundaries since both the Chalfant Valley Fire Department and the White Mountain FPD provide services to the Hammil Valley. - There are no fire facilities or equipment in the Hammil Valley.

-- The Chalfant Valley Fire Department is a volunteer department with an elected board of commissioners-administrative costs are generally low. - Although the district strives to keep operations and maintenance costs low by sharing services and training with other districts, small districts tend to suffer from a lack of economies of scale. - Cooperation among fire districts is an important part of reducing costs. - The cost of volunteer training is unavoidable and may be lost when trained volunteers leave the district.
+- The Tri-Valley area is a discrete geographic area within Mono County with three distinct community areas-Benton, Hammil, and Chalfant. - Although there are no overlapping district boundaries, there are overlapping service boundaries since both the Chalfant Valley Fire Department and the White Mountain FPD provide services to the Hammil Valley. - There are no fire facilities or equipment in the Hammil Valley. - The White Mountain FPD is a volunteer department with an elected board of commissioners-administrative costs are generally low. - Although the district strives to keep operations and maintenance costs low by sharing services and training with other districts and by purchasing through associations in order to take advantage of lower prices or discounts, small districts tend to suffer from a lack of economies of scale. - Cooperation among fire districts is an important part of reducing costs. - The cost of volunteer training is unavoidable and may be lost when trained volunteers leave the district.
 A possibility exists for the district to offer benefit contracts so that a volunteer agrees to be with the district for a specific amount of time or to reimburse the district for training costs. - Integrated planning, especially long range planning, is an important part of cost avoidance.
-The district is in the process of developing a long-range plan to address the demands imposed by growth within the district. - The Chalfant Valley Fire Department and the White Mountain FPD are both small districts with limited physical and financial resources.
-They could potentially benefit from being combined into a Tri-Valley Fire Protection District with separate facilities in Benton, Hammil, and Chalfant.
-Both Benton and Chalfant are experiencing huge growth and there is a need throughout the Tri-Valley for expanded fire protection and emergency medical services.
+The district has no long-range plan to address the demands imposed by growth within the district. - The Chalfant Valley Fire Department and the White Mountain FPD are both small districts with limited physical and financial resources.
+The Chalfant Fire Department was originally a part of a larger White Mountain FPD.
+Due primarily to socio-economic distinctions, this area was detached from White Mountain FPD and the new Chalfant Valley Fire Department, which is a Community Services District, was formed in 1988.
+Both Benton and Chalfant are experiencing significant growth and there is a need throughout the Tri-Valley for expanded fire protection and emergency medical services.
+If past socio-economic distinctions change substantially, the Tri-Valley could potentially benefit from a combined single Fire Protection District with separate facilities in Benton, Hammil, and Chalfant.